samratpro/samratpro/README.md

 I'm a Programmer very familiar with Python and JavaScript Language.
 But I don't think in a language way.
 I love working with any new language, that's why I'm also familiar with C++, Java, and PHP.

-**My Research Interest**:
+**My Interest**:
-- Outlying Aspect Mining
-- Classification
+- Desktop Application
-- Clustering
+- Web Base SaaS
-- Anomaly Detection
-- Similarity Measure
+- Data Solution

- **I am open to**:

-- any collobration work,
-- machine learning projects(development or research),
-- research internships and
+- Automation
-- available to become reviewer or PC member for Machine Learning/Data mining journals or conferences.
+- ML & AI

 ## Skills: